dchekanov/orm/README.md

 }, execOpts);
 ```

-## Model class
+### Model class

-Model is an abstract class that should not be used directly.
-Application models should extend it to gain ability to be saved, found, updated, counted, and deleted from the DB.
+Inherit from this class to allow application models to be saved, found, updated, counted, and deleted from the DB.

-All methods that communicate with the DB MUST be supplied with MoSQL statement specs.
+Methods listed below only accept MoSQL specs.

 Methods automatically convert propertyNames to column_names when saving data and the other way around when fetching it.

-### Inheritance
+#### Inheritance

 ```javascript
 const db = new Db();